What is BioLogos?

 Question: "What is BioLogos?"

-Answer: BioLogos is the name of an organization that promotes theistic evolution.
+Answer: BioLogos is the name of an organization that promotes various forms of theistic evolution.
 Their slogan is “science and faith in harmony,” and they seek to show that science and faith do not have to be mutually exclusive.
-One of the central claims of BioLogos is that God began the process of evolution, making Him responsible for origins, but they deny the biblical account of creation plus the verity of any of the miraculous (supernatural) stories in the Bible.
-Based on scientific evidence, i.e., what we can observe of the natural world, BioLogos claims that the six-day creation and various other supernatural events in the Bible cannot possibly be true.
-BioLogos acknowledges the existence of sin in the world, but they have no answer to how sin infected humanity.
-BioLogos looks to evolution and archaeology for insight, but those studies provide no explanation of sin.
+One of the central claims of BioLogos is that God began the process of evolution, making Him responsible for origins, but they reject a six-day literalist interpretation of creation.
+Based on scientific evidence, i.e., what we can observe of the natural world, BioLogos claims that a six-24-hour-day creation is not the way God intended us to interpret Scripture.

 Recommended Resource: Battle for the Beginning: Creation, Evolution, and the Bible by John MacArthur